celador/ForceCode/README.md

 ## Change Log

 * 3.9.8
+    * Add analytics features that will help make tracking down errors a little easier
+    * Retrieve standard objects when retrieving all metadata
     * Fix errors related to lighting components (Creating new ones and errors with 'getWSMember of undefined')
-    * Add analytics features that will help make tracking down errors a little easier
     * Fix some login related issues
     * Fix extension loading issue when moving the project directory
 * 3.9.7